mautic/website/content/pages/demo.md

 # Get Started for Free

 Ready to see what Mautic is all about and try it for yourself?
-Get started today by [downloading Mautic here](https://www.mautic.org/download), or by signing up for a [free cloud-hosted account at Mautic.com.](https://www.mautic.com/subscriptions).
+Get started today by [downloading Mautic here](https://www.mautic.org/download), or by signing up for a [cloud-hosted account at Mautic.com.](https://www.mautic.com/subscriptions).

 No matter which option you choose, Mautic has everything you need to build smarter campaigns, faster.
 This includes: